konstasn/Online-Estimation-of-Dynamical-Systems-Parameters/README.md

 ## How to Run

-Run 'Problem 1/SpringDamperMass.m' and 'Problem 2/main.m' in MATLAB.
+Run 'Problem 1/main.m', 'Problem 2/main.m' and 'Problem 3/main.m' in MATLAB.